As “Religious Freedom” Law Passes, Controversy Heats Up in Indiana

 SEPTEMBER 9, 2014

 Working with Indiana University, the NFL Players Association is offering its members access to an MBA program.
-The NFL Players Association wants to help change that ending to players’ stories, and it’s working with Indiana University to ensure that NFLPA members have a plan in place after their football careers end.
+The number of years that the average NFL career lasts, according to a 2013 GQ article on players’ salaries.
 While the average player makes $1.1

 Need a New Idea?
 Here Are Three Ways to Boost Creativity